runBackgroundJob

 Parameters

-• Returns a Promise that resolves when the background job execution completes
+• Promise that resolves when job completes

 Description